top of page

 DPDP demands “reasonable security safeguards,” which in healthcare translates to:

-• Encryption of medical records, lab results, images
+• Encryption of medical records, lab results, and images

 • Strict role-based access (doctor vs nurse vs billing vs radiology)